jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=undertow/application-security-domain=<application-security-domain name>:read-attribute(name=http-authentication-factory)`

 ## syntax of the operation to get the `undertow` `application-security-domain` `integrated-jaspi`
-whether integrated `jaspi` should be used. if false, an ad hoc identity will be created instead. get the `undertow` `application-security-domain` `integrated-jaspi` attribute.
+whether integrated `jaspi` should be used. if 'false', an ad hoc identity will be created instead. get the `undertow` `application-security-domain` `integrated-jaspi` attribute.
 `/subsystem=undertow/application-security-domain=<application-security-domain name>:read-attribute(name=integrated-jaspi)`